TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/SEC-02/SEC-02 answer.md

 - ***Website:*** A collection of web pages.
 - ***Web server:*** This is a machine(computer) that hosts a website on the internet.
 - ***sudo ufw allow portID:*** With this command you can allow ports trough the firewall.
 Making it able to receive data trough that port.
--***sudo ufw deny portID:*** With this command you can deny traffic trough a specific port.
+- ***sudo ufw deny portID:*** With this command you can deny traffic trough a specific port.
--***ufw(uncomplicated firewall):*** Is the basic firewall for Ubuntu, it is a easy to use firewall since you can edit it with your command line.
+- ***ufw(uncomplicated firewall):*** Is the basic firewall for Ubuntu, it is a easy to use firewall since you can edit it with your command line.
+- ***Firewall:*** A Firewall is a network security that checks incoming and outgoing data with a set of rules.
+Data is moving in the form of packets.
+A firewall checks these packets based on those set rules.
+This way you can create a lets say shield around your network and protect it from unwanted data or even other users.